jmetzger/workshop-mariadb-windows/backup-restore/pit-exercise.md

 # Simple take the last binlog

 # IN THE DATA FOLDER
 # Find the position where the problem occured
+mysqlbinlog -vv mysqld-bin.000005
 # and create a recover.sql - file (before apply full backup)
 mysqlbinlog -vv --stop-position=857 mysqld-bin.000005 > recover.sql
 # in case of multiple binlog like so: